gemmaellis16/yoga-project/README.md

 #### **Cover Text**

-The main idea to put [cover text](screenshots/cover-text) over the image was to grab the user attention immediately - one box is to get them to book a session straight away or to have that in thier minds immediately and the second box is to explain the definition of yoga so that a beginner understands the purpose.
+The main idea to put [cover text](screenshots/cover-text) over the image was to grab the users attention immediately - one box is to get them to book a session straight away or to have that in their minds immediately and the second box is to explain the definition of yoga so that a beginner understands the purpose.

 #### **Benefits**